hathibelagal-dev/instantpolyglot/docs/eng/Spanish.md

 - **ñ**: represents the palatal nasal sound /ɲ/
 - **á, é, í, ó, ú**: vowels with acute accents to mark stress or distinguish homophones
-- **ü**: used in the sequences "güe" and "güi" to indicate that the "u" is pronounced
+- **ü**: used in the sequences “güe” and “güi” to indicate that the “u” is pronounced

 ### Punctuation